Women's Army Corps: Women of color

 Black women served in the Army's WAAC and WAC, but very few served in the Navy.
 African American women serving in the WAC experienced segregation in much the same fashion as in U.S. civilian life.
 Some billets accepted WACs of any race, while others did not.
 Black women were taught the same specialties as white women, and the races were not segregated at specialty training schools.
 The US Army goal was to have 10 percent of the force be African-American, to reflect the larger U.S. population, but a shortage of recruits brought only 5.1 percent black women to the WAC.
-The first African-American commissioned officer in the WAC was Charity Adams Earley.
+The first African-American officer in the WAC was Charity Adams Earley.

 Evaluations

 General Douglas MacArthur called the WACs "my best soldiers", adding that they worked harder, complained less and were better disciplined than men.
 Many generals wanted more of them and proposed to draft women but it was realized that this "would provoke considerable public outcry and Congressional opposition", and so the War Department declined to take such a drastic step.
-Those 150,000 women who did serve released the equivalent of 7 divisions of men for combat.
-Gen. Dwight D. Eisenhower said that "their contributions in efficiency, skill, spirit and determination are immeasurable".
-Nevertheless, the slander campaigns hurt the reputation of not only the WAC but other all female Corps like the Navy's WAVES; many women didn't even want it known they were veterans.
+General Dwight D. Eisenhower praised the WACs by saying that, during the Second World War, women's contributions in efficiency, skill, spirit and determination were immeasurable.
+Nevertheless, the slander campaigns hurt the reputation of not only the WAC but other all female Corps like the Navy's WAVES; many women did not even want it known they were veterans.

 During the same time period, other branches of the U.S. military had similar women's units including: the Navy's WAVES, the SPARS of the Coast Guard, United States Marine Corps Women's Reserve, and the (civil) Women Airforce Service Pilots.
 The British Armed Forces also had similar units including: the Women's Royal Naval Service ("WRENS"), the Auxiliary Territorial Service. and the Women's Auxiliary Air Force.

 According to historian D'Ann Campbell, American society was not ready for women in military roles: